BIDS-collaborative/hackingmeasurement.github.io/projects/ecoinformatics.md

 paleo-ecologists, population biologists, and ecologists and make possible the testing of predictive models of global change, a critical advance in making the science more rigorous.

+## Potential project

+Build a "collector tracker" / competition dashboard.

+This map driven dashboard that allows a user to navigate the specimen collections of any particular scientist, by name.

+ - Visualize all collecting events on the map
+ - chart what kind of species were collected by any one person
+ - Who collected to most by number, most by diversity, etc.
+ - Who covered the most area